-How Much and How Often to Water Cilantro?
+How Much & How Often to Water Cilantro?
+Signs & Tips

 If you’re starting to get your own herb garden going, cilantro is a phenomenal addition.
 But just because it looks great and thrives indoors doesn’t mean it’s the easiest plant to grow.

 One of the most challenging parts of growing cilantro is watering it the right amount.
+It is suggested to water your Cilantro plant every 2 to 3 days.
 This guide highlights everything that you need to know to get the best possible results.
 There are also a few growing tips to get the most out of your cilantro plants!

 How Much and How Often Should You Water Cilantro?

 Cilantro plants need plenty of water to thrive, and the goal is to keep the soil constantly moist without waterlogging it.
 It’s a fine balance, but under most conditions, you can keep up with it by watering the plant every 2 to 3 days.

 You want to add about 1 inch of water each week to give the soil enough water to thrive.
 But keep in mind that these are general guidelines, and the conditions around your cilantro plant can affect how much and how often you need to water them.

 For instance, if the cilantro plants are outside in a warm climate, you will need to water them more often than if they’re inside in a temperature-controlled area.